2025-12-07 11:46:39 +01:00

 ./install-fonts.sh

-Add the following to your Bash configuration:
+Add the following to your .bashrc file:

 # Git Prompt Start